Apply for a school place

 Enrollment for 2021/22 is currently closed.

-Parents and carers enrolling their child(ren) for Primary one or looking to request a place for their child(ren) at another school, which isn’t their catchment school, for the 2021/22 session can now do this quickly and easily online.
+Parents and carers enrolling their child(ren) for Primary one or looking to request a place for their child(ren) at another school, which isn’t their catchment school, can now do this quickly and easily online.

 We’re trialling a new online application form, in part due to the Coronavirus but also to make things easier for parents and carers.